-My favorite steels right now:
+Our favorite steels right now:

-- SPY27: a crucible steel exclusive to Spyderco that has all of the advantages of a powder-metal steel but is actually pleasant to sharpen.
+- SPY27: A crucible steel exclusive to Spyderco that has all of the advantages of a powder-metal steel but is actually pleasant to sharpen.

-- LC 200N: the only non-powder steel I strongly prefer — this steel is virtually rustproof but still holds an edge
+- LC 200N: The only non-powder steel I strongly prefer — this steel is virtually rustproof but still holds an edge

-- S90V: another crucible steel that’s very hard and very tough, but not quite as corrosion-resistant and is a misery to sharpen.
+- S90V: Another crucible steel that’s very hard and very tough, but not quite as corrosion-resistant and is a misery to sharpen.

 - M390: “Family” steels (M390, 20CV, and 204p); these steels are a bit harder than SPY27 but not as hard to sharpen as S90V

-- 3V: the premium “tough” steel on the market that truly handles a beating
+- 3V: The premium “tough” steel on the market that truly handles a beating

 Knife people tend to be tool people, and tool people tinker.
 If you value the ability to tune all of your tools, you’re going to have to buy more expensive knives.
 Most knives under $300 aren’t designed to be tuned and taken apart.
-In fact, other than sharpening, companies don’t want you to disassemble your knives, and most of the time doing so will void your warranty (though this is changing).
+In fact, other than sharpening, companies don’t want you to disassemble their knives, and most of the time doing so will void your warranty (though this is changing).

 Putting a Sebenza back together is one of the true joys of owning a high-end knife, and it will make you feel like you’re ready to assemble watch movements.
 But for most people, that feature isn’t worth the price tag.
 If you’re a “set-it-and-forget-it” person, opt for a sub-$300 knife with M390 family steel.
 You can have someone sharpen it for you once a year.

 There are all sorts of jigs and bracing systems, like the Spyderco Sharpmaker and the Wicked Edge.
 These tend to be very expensive and are really nothing more than stones with training wheels.
-I would never opt for one of these systems as my primary method of sharpening, as they offer little cost savings and deny you the full range of sharpening stones give you.
+We would never opt for one of these systems as our primary method of sharpening, as they offer little cost savings and deny you the full range of sharpening stones give you.
 Use stones or belts, or pay someone else to sharpen your knives.